ericdeansanchez/replicate/README.md

 ## Prerequisites

-ffcli is written in Rust so make sure you have [Rust installed](https://www.rust-lang.org/tools/install).
+replicate is written in Rust so make sure you have [Rust installed](https://www.rust-lang.org/tools/install).

 ## Clone